 We will continue this work and improve this further in future Hugo versions.

 Below are all privacy settings and their default value.
-These settings need to be put in your site config (e.g. config.toml).
+These settings need to be put in your site configuration (e.g. hugo.toml).

 When you turn on privacy-enhanced mode, YouTube won’t store information about visitors on your website unless the user plays the embedded video.